 Again, as the title suggests, a narrative essay, is a more personal piece of writing with your point of view being made clear for your reader.
 These essays can be stories or sometimes called "creative non-fiction."
 The use of the first person pronoun ‘I’ is not uncommon in these essays.

 Narrative essays also require a clear structure introduction, body and conclusion populated with concise language.
 We are working on developing some custom templates for narrative writing, where you can clearly build up the suspense in your introduction, bring your reader to the crux or climax of the story in your body, and then bring them back down again in the conclusion.Narrative essays are often the closest thing to pieces of journalism.
 If you master the narrative essay, then you are likely well on your way to being a successful journalist.

 These essays are similar to expository essays but are usually a lot more in-depth with well-researched qualitative and quantitative data (found via primary or secondary sources) to back up the points you want to present.
 In most cases, an essay like this will also require you to address main points which may oppose your stand on an issue or topic.

 THESE ARE BY FAR THE MOST COMMON ESSAYS YOU WILL FIND YOURSELF ASKED TO WRITE.
 They may be long; they may be short, but they all try to persuade the reader about the soundness of your argument about a given topic.

 The general structure remains the same as an expository essay with the exception of counterpoints which are often included to show the other side of an argument.
-At EssayJack, we have one master template to help you write any argumentative essay: Academic Essay.
+At EssayJack, we have one master template to help you write or practice any argumentative essay: Academic Essay.
 This master template can be used for short argumentative essays, long argumentative essays, complicated argumentative essays, and straightforward ones.
 It has additional sections to add more information, such as an extended background or an approach/methods section.